 How to Improve Your Credit Score

-Society is becoming increasingly more dependent on using credit to make purchases and determine eligibility.
 Today, good credit is used for much more than just getting a credit card or a loan.
 Many businesses, such as satellite or cellular companies, require that you have good credit before they extend products or services to you.
-Many employers check your credit when you apply for a job.
-As a parent, one of your most important jobs is to provide a secure and financially stable home life for your family, and having good credit is an integral competent of financial stability.
-A good credit score shows lenders that you have a history of paying your bills on time, while a low credit score will show that it is risky to give you a loan because you have a history of not paying on time.
-With a good credit score, you can provide your family with a loving home, a safe and reliable vehicle, and conveniently take out lower-interest loans when needed.
+Employers may also request to check your credit when you apply for a job.
+A high credit score can reflect a history of paying your bills on time, while a low credit score might show a history of late or missing payments or a high amount of debt.
+Having a good credit score may help provide your family a stable home, a safe and reliable vehicle, and lower interest on loans.

 Your Credit Score

-A credit score is a numerical value that is based on the analysis of a person's credit files.
-The credit score is then used to represent the creditworthiness of an individual.
-The most common credit score you will see is the FICO score, which is calculated from the Fair Isaac Corporation.
-FICO scores can range from 300 to 850 and it is provided by one of the three major credit reporting agencies – Equifax, Experian, or TransUnion.
+A credit score is a numerical value that is based on an analysis of a person’s credit files.
+The credit score is then used to represent the creditworthiness, or financial reliability, of an individual.
+The most commonly used credit score is the FICO score, which is calculated by the Fair Isaac Corporation.
+FICO scores can range from 300 to 850 and are provided by one of three credit reporting agencies – Equifax, Experian, or TransUnion.

-When you have a FICO score that is higher than 680, it indicates you are in a good standing, while any scores above 740 could give you the best rates on loans.
+When you have a FICO score that is higher than 680, it indicates you are in a good standing, while scores above 740 could qualify you for lower interest rates on loans.
 The five major factors that influence your credit score and the percentage of influence they have are: your payment history (35%), level of debt/credit utilization (30%), age of credit (15%), mix of credit (10%), and credit inquires (10%).
-Even if you were to have a low credit score due to poor money management in the past, you can still repair it.
-However, like losing weight, raising your FICO score will take time and is not something that can be fixed right away.
-To the following are suggestions for how you can improve your credit score.
+If you have a low credit score, you can still repair it.
+While raising your FICO score will take time, the following steps can be taken to begin increasing your score.

 Obtain a Copy of Your Credit Report